This was written by AI

 3sudo usermod -aG render $USER

-But that's not all.
-AMD GPUs through ROCm need very specific configuration:
+AMD GPUs through ROCm also need specific configuration:

-After fixing all of this, the Ollama logs finally showed:
+After fixing all of this, Ollama started with GPU support:

 1GPU detected: AMD Radeon RX 6700 XT (gfx1031)